SixArm/sixarm-postgresql-help/install/install-postgresql-16.0-via-source-code-on-macos/index.md

-# Install PostgreSQL 16.0 with source code on macOS
+# Install PostgreSQL 16.0 via source code on macOS

-How to install PostgreSQL using source code on macOS with these configurations:
+How to install PostgreSQL via source code on macOS with these configurations:

 * PostgreSQL 16.0 with a custom directory prefix